Maine Garden Ideas

 Soil for gardens should be rich and dark and teeming with life - yes those wiggly earthworms really are your friend.
 If your soil is sandy or rocky - or heaven forbid, solid clay - you have a lot of work to do to get it ready for planting.
 You can check your soil to determine its basic composition with a Mason jar and water.
 For directions see What Type of Soil Do You Have?
 Depending on the results, you may need to add soil amendments to improve the soil.
 You can find information about amending soil on my Soil page.

-Is your garden plot elevated above the surrounding areas?
+Is the garden plot elevated above the surrounding area?

 Ideally a garden is slightly raised in the center to allow water to run off freely without pooling in the garden.
 Areas that are sunken - or swaled - can become a nightmare in wet weather.
 If your desired area is lower than the surrounding area, you will need to build it up before planting.